-The Council's vision for the 2021-2031 Long Term Plan (LTP) is 'a vibrant, resilient, and connected community - in the heart of Taranaki'.
+The Council's vision for the 2024-2034 Long Term Plan (LTP) is A Welcoming, Inclusive, Safe community - Te Pūmanawa o Taranaki.

+Te Pūmanawa o Taranaki translates as 'The Beating Heart of Taranaki.' '.
 The Council's identified Community Outcomes to achieve the vision are: